 I was curious how long of a banner I would be able to get out of a roll of tape so I just kept going until I ran out.
 It took me one episode of Madame Secretary to run out of tape and create the whole banner.
 (Is it sad that I measure projects in Netflix shows?
 LOL!)
 The finished banner is about 12-feet long.

 Greatest Showman Party Cookie Medals

 We made these cute cookie medals for Father’s Day a few years ago, but here is a fun variation that could be used for game prizes at your Greatest Showman party.
 Get my printable Cookie Medal template in my FREE Magic Show Party Pack.
-Just fill out the form below, and I’ll email it over.
+Just fill out the form at the end of this post to download the free template.
 You will also need a large, plastic-wrapped cookie and some decorative washi tapes and glitter tapes to embellish.
 Scotch has a new collection of iridescent washi tape that I’m REALLY excited about — you can probably spot it in the photos through this post.
 I couldn’t find the Scotch iridescent washi tape available online to link too, but it should be popping up in stores very soon!

 Check out my Father’s Day Medals post for the full tutorial.

 I think popcorn is an absolute must for a Greatest Showman party!
 We had this cute retro popcorn machine, and it works great.
 It’s so fun to let everyone have their own individual serving of popcorn in these festive paper cones.
 These popcorn cones are super easy to make with my free Star Patterned Paper and some tape.
 Check out this other DIY popcorn cone post if you want to see step-by-step photos for how to roll them up.
 You can get the fun star pattern paper as part of my Magic Show Party Pack.
 Just fill out the form at the end of this post to get the free printable pack.